UbiquityDotNET/Llvm.NET/GOVERNANCE.md

 community will find themselves in as the project lead looks to them for guidance and support.

 Committers have no authority over the overall direction of the project.
 However, they do have the ear of the project lead.
-It is a committer’s job to ensure that the lead is aware of the community’s needs and collective objectives, and to help develop or elicit appropriate contributions to the project.
+It is a committer's job to ensure that the lead is aware of the community's needs and collective objectives, and to help develop or elicit appropriate contributions to the project.
 Often, committers are given informal control over their specific areas of responsibility, and are assigned rights to directly modify certain areas of the source code.
 That is, although committers do not have explicit decision-making authority, they will often find that their actions